paulrademacher/asyncpp/README.md

 ```

 We've completely generalized the pattern of multiple serial calls to an asynchronous
 function.
-The **asyncpp** library also has functions for parallel calls, parallel calls
+The **Asyncpp** library also has functions for parallel calls, parallel calls
 with a limit on the number of simultaneous outstanding calls, loops, filters, and more.

 #### Boost example